MattPlays/AniAPI.js/README.md

       "Adventure",
       "Comedy"
     ],
-    formats: [0,2] // 0 is for TV, 2 is for Movie,
+    formats: [ANIAPI.ENUMS.AnimeFormat.TV, ANIAPI.ENUMS.AnimeFormat.MOVIE], // 0 is for TV, 2 is for Movie,
-    status: [0,1] // 0 is for Finished, 1 is for Releasing
+    status: [ANIAPI.ENUMS.AnimeStatus.FINISHED, ANIAPI.ENUMS.AnimeStatus.RELEASING] // 0 is for Finished, 1 is for Releasing
 }, 1, 100).then((data) => {
     // Your Code Here :D
 }).catch((err) => {